 Overland Elementary is receiving funding to implement an after-school intervention/enrichment program through the Twenty-First Century Grant.
-Overland will implement this program beginning in the second semester through the rest of the year.
-This year Overland added a program grant that will allow for an enrichment program for staff.
-The funds are being used to hire a floating sub three days a week to cover so our teachers can participate in Peer Observations.
+Overland will implement this program beginning early in the year and continue into the second semester.
+Overland will continue utilizing a floating sub three days a week to cover so our teachers can participate in Peer Observations.
 This will allow teachers to observe other strategies and skill sets to gather ideas and questions for themselves.
 Staff will participate in a debrief session as a result of observing allowing them to share ideas and ask questions of each other as part of their learning.